-1.1 Prestige 128IMH ISDN/Modem Bridge Router
+1.1 Prestige 128+ ISDN Bridge Router

-The Prestige 128IMH is an ISDN bridge/router with an integrated 4-port Ethernet 10Base-T hub and a 56K modem.
+The Prestige 128+ is an ISDN bridge/router.
 The Prestige is ideal for everything from Internet browsing to receiving calls from remote dial-in users to making LAN-to-LAN connections to remote networks.

-1.2 Features of Prestige 128IMH
+1.2 Features of Prestige 128+

-The following are the key features of the Prestige 128IMH.
+The following are the key features of the Prestige 128+.